Save Lodge Hill

 But, in a long-running saga, it is under threat of being lost to a housing development.

-To do so would mean the loss of most of the nightingales and other wildlife that lives thereand would set a very worrying precedent for all our other protected sites.
+To lose it like that would mean the loss of most of the nightingales and other wildlife that lives there and would set a very worrying precedent for all our other protected sites.

 Thousands of you helped us get the original planning application “called-in” by government and, thanks to your efforts, the application was dropped.

 Thousands of you then called on Medway Council to revise its plans.
-It has made some changes, but not gone anywhere near far enough.
+In the spring 2018 consultation, it had made some changes, but not gone anywhere near far enough.

 What you can do